Serving Stamford, Danbury, Bridgeport, Shelton, and all of Connecticut

 Tough Legal Standards

-Essentially, before an attorney can initiate a medical malpractice lawsuit on behalf of an injured client, Connecticut law mandates that the attorney first conducts a reasonable and thorough investigation to determine if, in good faith, a viable claim exists.
+Essentially, before an attorney can initiate a lawsuit on behalf of an injured client, Connecticut law mandates that the attorney first conducts a reasonable and thorough investigation to determine if, in good faith, a viable claim exists.

 For the best chance at a favorable outcome in your X-ray malpractice case, you must hire an extensively experienced, successful attorney who specializes in these types of cases.